 - Sampling Guidelines for Hemp Growing Facilities

 - Does the USDA include shipping procedures in its rules?

 - Is there cross contamination risk during sample collection

 - How do I choose a laboratory?

 USDA Hemp Sample Collection Requirements Explained

-On October 29, 2019 the USDA finally released rules for hemp production, sample collection and compliance testing.
+On October 29, 2019 the USDA finally released rules for hemp production, sample collection and compliance testing, in response, ACS Laboratory developed the Hemp Clippings compliant hemp sample collection service for Florida farmes.
 Following the release, the government entered the document into the Federal Registrar, where it remains open for public comment until December 30th.
 Once the comment period ends, final rules will be written and remain in effect through November 1st, 2021.
 While these rules are not final yet, they have helped create the standards for individual state hemp programs.
 So if you are a hemp cultivator or are considering entering this booming industry, you’ll want to stay up-to-date with the USDA’s rules as they progress.

 In case you missed our first blog on the USDA hemp rules, check it out here to learn about THC compliance testing.
 In this second blog below, read further to discover everything you need to know about how to collect samples for compliance testing and the best practices to prevent contamination.

 One of the first questions that the USDA needed to answer was when must sample collection take place?
 The when was so important because THC content increases over time as the plant ripens, so samples must be collected close to harvest to reflect accurate potency.
 Along with the question of when, the USDA also determined who was responsible for testing.
 Below are the key takeaways from the interim rules document.